jramapuram/BYOL/README.md

 Try increasing `--workers-per-replica` for dataloading or placing your dataset on a drive with larger IOPS.
 Optionally, you can also try to use the [Nvidia DALI](https://github.com/NVIDIA/DALI) image loading backend by specifying `--task=dali_multi_augment_image_folder`.
 However, the latter is missing the grayscale and gaussian blur augmentations, so model  performance might be degraded.

+## Visualize results

+This implementation supports tensorboard and visdom.
+Omitting the `--visdom-url` and `--visdom-port` args defaults to tensorboard (which stores in `./runs`).

 ## Citation